tsathoqqua/limadocs/docs/source/Installation.rst

     ``./run``

-10. You might see a few warnings, but should be able to telnet to localhost 7878 (or use www.mudlet.org).
+10. You might see a few warnings, but should be able to telnet to localhost 7878 (or use Mudlet from https://www.mudlet.org/).
 It is also possible to set up your MUD to use Websockets and then visit http://localhost:7878/ in your favourite browser.
 This can be reconfigured in the ``config.mud`` in the adm/dist directory of LIMA.

 Ubuntu
 ------